sagol-python-for-neuroscientists/textbook-public/assignment1/HW1.md

 4. The page you arrived at is the homepage of your repository.
 All code you write will one day be shown there.
 You can create new files directly from this web interface, and edit them online as you like.
-5. However, a better option is to connect this repository (repo) to a folder in your computer.
+5. However, a better option is to connect this repository (repo) to a folder in your computer, and this is what you'll do next.
 This folder can push (_from_ local folder _to_ web) and pull (_from_ web _to_ local folder) data to and from this interface, allowing you to work offline with your own preferred editor.
 5. To do so, you can either use the command line or use dedicated software: